satuluriakhil420/sentrics/ansible/README.md

     └── main.yml

 ### You can execute the main playbook using the following

-- name: Executing main playbook \n
+- name: Executing main playbook
-  hosts: localhost \n
+  hosts: localhost
   become: yes
   roles:
     - name: myrole